cu-wics/wicsWebsiteWorkshop/README.md

 ## Other Questions?
 Need some help>

-If you have any questions or assistance, please send it to: vu.monica.05@gmail.com with the subject line:  "WiCS How to: Website Workshop: Question".
-Since I'm still a student, I will do my best to reply.Feel free to use other method of communication (assuming you have my contact info for other types of media) as well!
+If you have any questions or assistance, please send it to: vu.monica.05@gmail.com with the subject line: <b> "WiCS How to: Website Workshop: Question". </b> Since I'm still a student, I will do my best to reply as quickly as I can.
+Feel free to use other method of communication (assuming you have my contact info for other types of media) as well!